 [INSERT]

-Scope, Purpose, & Application
+Scope, Purpose, & Objectives

 Scope

-This Technical Report describes the landscape of actions that service providers can take to mitigate lllegal text messages.
-We describe example message delivery architectures, methods used by fraudulent message senders, existing countermeasures, and provide a gap analysis.
+This Technical Report (“Report”) describes example message delivery architectures, methods used by senders of Unwanted Messages, countermeasures available to messaging stakeholders, and provides a gap analysis.
 This document is entirely descriptive of the existing landscape; nothing herein should be interpreted as normative or otherwise prescriptive.

 This document’s discussion of text messaging refers to SMS (Short Message/Messaging Service) messaging as well as MMS (Multimedia Message/Messaging Service) messaging where applicable.
-It does not look at RCS messaging or over-the-top messaging services such as Apple’s iMessage or WhatsApp that do not rely on SMS or MMS.
-Editor’s note: Elaborate on unwanted versus illegal.
-Regarding illegality, clarify what to do with different laws in different jurisdictions.
+It does not look at RCS messaging or over-the-top messaging services that do not rely on SMS or MMS.

+The document does not attempt to address laws or regulations and should not be interpreted or construed as providing legal advice.

 Purpose

-As the implementation of various regulatory measures and mitigation techniques have begun to reduce illegal “robocalls”, fraudulent actors are increasingly using other modes of communication, such as text messaging.
-IP-NNI has begun discussions about the mitigation of illegal text messages.
-This document is intended to document the current landscape of illegal text message delivery techniques and service provider countermeasures to serve as a basis for future discussion.
-While it describes perceived gaps, it does not attempt to design new mitigation solutions.
+As the implementation of various mitigation techniques have been successful in helping protect consumers from illegal and unwanted “robocalls”, fraudulent actors are increasingly using other modes of communication, such as text messaging.
+IP-NNI has begun discussions about the text messaging ecosystem.
+This document documents the current landscape of the messaging ecosystem, architectures and technologies used to deliver messages, including Unwanted Messages, and countermeasures available to stakeholders to protect consumers from Unwanted Messages.

+The Report is intended to educate the IP-NNI task force, messaging industry participants, and policymakers and serve as a basis for future discussion.
+While it describes perceived gaps, it does not propose new mitigation solutions.
+It is not intended to be used as direct comments to regulators on the above topics.

 [Note: This version of the report is not complete.
-We contribute it to enable early discussion of the problem statement, the SMS delivery architecture, and various techniques used by bad actors.]
+We contribute it to enable early discussion of the problem statement, the SMS delivery architecture, various techniques used by bad actors, and available countermeasures.]

 Normative References